ridr-se/ridr-se.github.io/news/_posts/2025-08-26-new-members.md

 ---
-title: Welcoming Our New RIDR Group Members!
+title: Welcoming our new RIDR group members!
-shortversion: "We are excited to welcome three new junior researchers to the RIDR group: Isabelle Tingzon, Ayush Prasad, and Fan Wang.
-Isabelle has extensive experience applying AI and geospatial data for climate resilience and social good, Ayush specializes in data-driven climate science, from sea-ice prediction to environmental forecasting, and Fan brings expertise in remote sensing and machine learning for vegetation and forest monitoring.
+shortversion: "We are excited to welcome two new junior researchers to the RIDR group: Isabelle Tingzon and Fan Wang.
+Isabelle has extensive experience applying AI and geospatial data for climate resilience and social good, while Fan brings expertise in remote sensing and machine learning for vegetation and forest monitoring.
 Together, they will help strengthen RIDR’s work at the intersection of AI, remote sensing, and climate adaptation."
 people:
 - Aleksis Pirinen
 - Olof Mogren
 ---

-We are excited to introduce three new researchers joining the RIDR group this year: Isabelle Tingzon, Ayush Prasad, and Fan Wang.
-Their diverse expertise in remote sensing, AI, and physics-guided ML will strengthen our work on tackling environmental problems with AI and machine learning.
+We are excited to introduce two new researchers joining the RIDR group this year: Isabelle Tingzon and Fan Wang.

 ## Isabelle Tingzon – AI for climate resilience & social good